-Man in critical condition after struck by light rail in Seattle
+Man struck by light rail in South Seattle

 Sound Transit light-rail service was delayed for about an hour after the emergency response.

 The incident occurred within the light-rail line’s most dangerous stretch, on MLK Way South, where trains are on the surface rather than being elevated or tunneled like other parts of the line.
-Multi-government teams have considered safety changes to the crossings, where trains are close to cars, trucks, bikes and pedestrians.
+Multigovernment teams have considered safety changes to the crossings, where trains are close to cars, trucks, bikes and pedestrians.

 Material from The Seattle Times archives is included in this report.